Wologman/Python_Notes/Tricky Python Structures.md

 ```

 There is something subtle going on in this example.
 The inner function is actually returning its self for evaluation, creating a loop until the variable `number` = 1.
 Nice.

+Uses for inner unctions include:
+- Provide encapsulation and hide functions from external access  -- A class definition does this, but so does an inner function inside a normal function.
+- Write helper inner functions
+- Create closures and decorators